March 31, 2025

 Airtable has a library of marketing templates that you can browse for examples of Airtable AI use cases.
 You can make a copy of the competitor research template to get a feel for using Airtable AI and get a useful resource out of it to share with your team.

 AI is essentially an advanced form of automation and Zapier has become synonymous with automating tasks thanks to its 7,000+ different app integrations.
+For marketers seeking to use AI for marketing workflows, this combination is powerful.

 So when Zapier AI launched, it multiplied the automation potential for marketers whose work often spans several apps, channels, and teams.
+According to marketing teams using these tools, this integration can reduce manual tasks by up to 30% per week.

 Not only can you use it to analyze data in one app and generate text or take action in another app, but you can even use Zapier's AI Copilot to help you build out your automation idea using plain old English, then troubleshoot issues without going to Google.